ship.energy

 Session 3 – Making the right call: port strategies for decarbonisation

-Picking up on the alternative energy options explored in Session 2, this session will look at which fuel options are currently being prioritized by Tenerife and other islands and mid-sized ports and the reasoning behind the choices they are making.
-It will also contrast their situation by citing the experience of larger, better served and financed ports in Europe and Africa, looking at the planning, investment and infrastructure decisions that ports are having to make and whether subsidies, public enterprise funding, and public-private partnerships are sufficient to supporting new companies and the necessary infrastructure projects.
+This session will look at which fuel options are currently being prioritised by Tenerife and other islands and mid-sized ports and the reasoning behind the choices they are making.
+It will contrast their situation by citing the experience of larger, better served and financed ports in Europe and Africa, looking at the planning, investment and infrastructure decisions that ports are having to make and whether subsidies, public enterprise funding, and public-private partnerships are sufficient to supporting new companies and the necessary infrastructure projects.

 Networking Lunch